ncatlab/nlab-content/pages/1149.md

  examples $B^{n-1} U(1)$: these spaces were
  entirely characterized by how one can _map_ other spaces _into_ them.

 * this is a general strategy that one can adopt: suppose I dream up a space but don't tell you which one it is, but I give you hints: for each other space $U$ that you can dream up, I tell you how you can _probe_ my space by mapping your space $U$ into it.

  * Let's call the space which I dreamed up $X$.
-For every space
- $U$ that you come up with, I do some secret computation and then present you with the result: I hand you a set, let's call it $X(U)$, and tell you that this is the set of ways that $U$ can be mapped into $X$.
+For every space $U$ that you come up with, I do some secret computation and then present you with the result: I hand you a set, let's call it $X(U)$, and tell you  that this is the set of ways that $U$ can be mapped into $X$.

  * will you be able, in general, to guess my space $X$ from this information?
 Hardly.
 So, to be fair, I should provide a bit more of information: what you need to know to actually get a feeling for what my space $X$ is like is an idea about how different ways of probing my space relate to each other

- * Okay, so we'll do this: for every pair $U$ and $V$ of test spaces that you come up with, and for every way $f : U \to V$ of mapping these into each other, I inform you not only about the set of ways $X(U)$ that $U$ can be mapped into my secret space $X$, and the set of ways $X(V)$ that $V$ can be mapped into my secret space, but I also tell you how these are related when you first map $V$ into $X$ by a map $p : V \to X$ and then map $U$ into $X$ by first mapping it to $V$: $\xymatrix{ U \ar[r]^f & V \ar[r]^p & X}$.
+ * Okay, so we'll do this: for every pair $U$ and $V$ of test spaces that you come up with, and for every way $f : U \to V$ of mapping these into each other, I inform you not only about the set of ways $X(U)$ that $U$ can be mapped into my secret space $X$, and the set of ways $X(V)$ that $V$ can be mapped into my secret space, but I also tell you how these are related when you first map $V$ into $X$ by a map $p : V \to X$ and then map $U$ into $X$ by first mapping it to $V$: $U \stackrel{f}{\to}  V \stackrel{p}{\to}  X}$.
  This transforms every element in $X(V)$ into an element in $X(U)$.
 To be fair, I should tell you at least what this transformation is!